olusiekwin/Web-portfolio-Practice/README.md

 # Web-portfolio-Practice
-This is a sample projet ahead of my project.
+This is a sample projet ahead of my End Semester project.